 a.
 The quantity confidence limit has been proposed as an overall quality parameter to compare a set of measured and calculated data (e.g. Venselaar et al. [18]).
 The confidence limit is based on the average deviation (systematic error) between calculation and measurement for a number of data points in a comparable situation, and the standard deviation (SD) of the differences (random error).
-The confidence limit, Δ , can be defined as:
+The confidence limit, Δ, is defined as:

-$\Delta = | average deviation | + 1.5 \times SD$ (4.1)
+$$\Delta = |average\ deviation| + 1.5 x SD$$ (1)